cosmic-zip/maidz/README.md

 ## Attacks on Full-Disk-Encryption

-Below we will have a look at a debian speciﬁc attack using a vulnerability common with encrypted LVMs.
+Below we will have a look at a debian specific attack using a vulnerability common with encrypted LVMs.

 But you need to be aware that all disk-encryption is generally vulnerable - be it software- or hardware-based.
 I won't go into details how each of them work exactly - but I will try to at least provide you with a short explanation.